What is Bush Forever?

 Bush Forever is a comprehensive world class plan for protection of our unique biodiversity in the Perth region.
 It has three major components each of which is essential for retention of its overall biodiversity values:

-- 287 Bush Forever Areas as shown on the Metropolitan Regional Scheme map.
-CA to check if there’s something better
+- 287 Bush Forever Areas as shown on the Metropolitan Regional Scheme map. (see State Planning Policy 2.8)

 - Significant ecological linkages and potential linkages.